-Survey results suggest that Front Office Medical Supervisors put a wide range of professional skills to use.
+Front Office Medical Supervisors seem to require a number of specific skills.
 Most notably, skills in Accounting, Insurance, Billing, and Customer Service are correlated to pay that is above average.
 Skills that pay less than market rate include Electronic Medical Records.
 Most people who know Customer Service also know Accounts Receivable.

 Pay by Experience Level for Front Office Supervisor, Medical Office

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Front Office Medical Supervisors with more experience do not necessarily bring home bigger paychecks.
 In fact, experience in this field tends to impact compensation minimally.
 Salaries of relatively inexperienced workers fall in the neighborhood of $33K, but folks who have racked up five to 10 years see a notably higher median of $37K.
 Front Office Medical Supervisors bring in $38K after working for 10 to 20 years.
 Old hands boasting more than twenty years of relevant experience report pay that is more or less commensurate with that extensive experience; average earnings for this group come out to approximately $41K.

 Key Stats for Front Office Supervisor, Medical Office